 The Cultures of History Forum is an online journal that is organized as part of the research area 'History and the Public Sphere' by the Imre Kertész Kolleg at the Friedrich Schiller University Jena.
 It is concerned with how the countries of Central, Eastern and Southeastern Europe, which more than any other European region have been shaped by the vicissitudes of the twentieth century, address and negotiate their histories in public.
 Such negotiation is a continuous process that takes place in different spheres: the cultural, social and political.
-The Forum takes this into account by structuring its contributions along three key areas of concern: museums and exhibitions; public debates and controversies; and official acts and government programmes.
+The Forum takes this into account by structuring its contributions along three key areas of concern: museums and exhibitions; public debates and controversies; and official acts, legal procedure and government programmes.
 We encourage experts from/of the region to examine the ways in which history is presented through images and visual representations in museums and exhibitions.
 Likewise, we accept contributions that document and analyse local media-based debates that erupt over historical issues and reflect on diverging interpretations and stances.
-Finally, we welcome contributions that look into specific political acts, legislation or programmes carried out in order to strengthen specific historical interpretations or narratives and/or to weaken others.
+Finally, we welcome contributions that look into specific laws and jurisdiction concerned with the past, or into government programs carried out in order to strengthen specific historical interpretations or narratives and/or to weaken others.

 On a more infrequent basis, the Forum also features special focus projects.
 These can be initiated by guest editors and pick up on recent developments and discussions that concern the entire region, be they on historical or more current political matters.
 By bringing them together in one focus this allows readers to get a stronger comparative understanding of the debates.

 Articles submitted to the Cultures of History Forum go through a rigorous editorial process and peer-review.
-All published articles receive a DOI-Number and are permanently stored and made available in the digital publication repository of the Herder Institute, Marburg.
+All published articles receive a DOI-Number and are permanently stored and made available on the publication server of the Herder Institute, Marburg.

 Our ideas about the past influence our perceptions of the present.
 By the same token, history can hardly be understood as something other than a construction in and from the present.
 A culture of history, more commonly refered to as historical culture, is the interface between these two dimensions of time.
 It comes about when the past is interpreted in the present and acquires meaning for people’s lives.
 But its horizon is not limited to the past and present; the future, too, plays a critical role.
 While we interpret the past in the present, we do so with a view to the future and look at how that future can be shaped.